ucsf-wynton/wynton-website-hpc/docs/hpc/transfers/globus-sharing.md

 ## Creating a Shared Globus Collection

 <div class="alert alert-warning" role="alert" markdown="1">
-<span class="wynton-protected">Note,</span> Guest Collections/Shared Globus Collections are _not_ allowed for PHI/Protected Wynton users.
+<span class="protected">Note,</span> Guest Collections/Shared Globus Collections are _not_ allowed for Wynton Protected users.
 </div>

 1. Make sure you have a working setup of [Globus for {{ site.cluster.nickname }}]